 Casedo comes with more advanced pagination features, such as, excluding documents from pagination and paginating documents as an insert.

-5. Create a Table of Contents (TOC)
+5. Add a Table of Contents (TOC)

 You can do this in 5 simple steps: